MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 #### Resolve

 In this process stage, the case manager completes the process by resolving the case, and selects **Finish**.
+After the process is finished, the employee case is made inactive.
+The inactive employee is then consider completed.
 The key pieces of data to be captured and recorded are:

 - Employee Instructions Provided (Yes/No)